avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV-Lite.md

 ## 1. Summary

 Senior software architect with over 40+ years of innovation in algorithm design, compiler construction, source code refactoring, and obfuscation tools.
 Has worked at an expert level in many industries including cybersecurity anti-reverse engineering, automotive, internet TV, accessibility, and bioinformatics.
 [Expert generalist](https://simplicable.com/new/expert-generalist) and [autodidact](https://en.wikipedia.org/wiki/Autodidacticism) [polymath](https://en.wikipedia.org/wiki/Polymath) who holds multiple patents and inventions, and thrives on technically challenging projects.
 Adept at design of domain-specific languages, and building MVPs and prototypes for CTO teams.
-Searching for position as a contractor or consultant.
-Prefers to work with small teams.
-Excellent mentor.
+Searching for position preferably as a contractor or consultant.
+Prefers to work and mentor small teams.

 ## 2. Inventions (Reverse Chronological Order)